Iheuzio/MazeGame/README.md

 # MazeGame

 This is a c# project that serves to demonstrate the use of recursion, hunt and kill and overall generating a maze.
 However, it also serves to showcase a game built in C#, allowing for a player to interact with MonoGame to reach a goal.
+This serves as the 5th part of the project, the final step for 510's Simulations course.

 **Only odd mazes may be created**

 # Installing application